-Will I own the vehicle if I use a loan?
+Will I own the Volkswagen if I use a loan?

 You will own the vehicle from the outset if you take out a secured car loan, unsecured personal loan, chattel mortgage (the vehicle will just have a mortgage over it) or dealership finance.
 You will not own the vehicle if you opt for a novated lease.

 Not completely sure if you want a Volkswagen?
 Read our car reviews and use our Finder Score to help you make a decision.